lamhq/tech-notes/pages/devops/aws/2-compute/5-load-balancer.md

 ## Types of Load Balancers

-### Application Load Balancer
+### Application Load Balancer (Layer 7)

-- Best suited for load balancing of HTTP and HTTPS traffic only.
-- Operate at Layer 7 and are application aware.
+- Operate at application layer (layer 7).

-- Intelligent Load Balancer
+Limitations:
+- Only support HTTP and HTTPS.
+You must deploy SSL/TLS server certificate on your load balancer so it can decrypt requests before sending them to targets

+Concepts:
+- **Listeners**: A listener checks for connection requests from clients, using the protocol and port you configure.
+- **Rules**: Determine how the load balancer routes requests to its registered targets.
+Each rule consists of a priority, one or more actions, and one or more conditions.
+- **Target Groups**: Each target group routes requests to one or more registered targets, such as EC2 instances, using the protocol and port number you specify.

 Features:

-- Routes traffic based on request data: HTTP protocol, the URL path, host, HTTP headers, method, source IP address.
+- **Routes traffic based on request data**: HTTP protocol, the URL path, host, HTTP headers, method, source IP address.
-- Redirect: redirect to a specific website, redirect from HTTP to HTTPS
+- **Redirect**: redirect to a specific website, HTTP to HTTPS
-- Supports TLS offloading: Use SSL certificate to decrypt requests before sending them to targets.
+- **Supports TLS offloading**: Use SSL certificate to decrypt requests before sending them to targets.
-- Authenticate users: ALB uses the OpenID Connect protocol and integrates with other AWS services to support more protocols like SAML, LDAP, Microsoft AD, and more.
+- **Authenticate users**: ALB uses the OpenID Connect protocol and integrates with other AWS services to support more protocols like SAML, LDAP, Microsoft AD, and more.
-- You can configure a **security group** to control the access to the load balancer.
+- **Integrate with security group** to control the access to the load balancer.
 - Support **round-robin** routing algorithm.
 - Support **least outstanding** request routing algorithm.
 If the requests to the backend vary in complexity where one request may need a lot more CPU time than another, then the least outstanding request algorithm is more appropriate.
-- Has **sticky sessions**.
-For stateful application, allow requests to be sent to the same backend server.
-Uses an HTTP cookie to remember across connections which server to send the traffic to.
+- Support **sticky sessions**.
+Allow requests to be sent to the same backend server (uses HTTP cookie to track)

-### Network Load Balancer
+### Network Load Balancer (Layer 4)

-- Operating at the connection level (Layer 4) on the OSI Model
+- Operating at the connection level (Layer 4)
-- Use when you need extreme performance.
-Capable of handling millions of requests per second, while maintaining ultra-low latencies.
+- Use when you need extreme performance, or protocols not supported by Application Load Balancers
 - Supports TCP, UDP, TLS protocols.
-- Not support routing rules based on protocol, authentication, and least outstanding request routing algorithm.
+- Can decrypt traffic with certificate installed
+- **Has sticky sessions**.
+Based on the source IP address of the client instead of a cookie.

 **Uses a flow hash routing algorithm**.
 Based on:
 - The protocol